 User can add or remove vehicles and/or adjust vehicle values on this first screen.

-Modification type, length of ownership and miles driven inputs per vehicle are separated by row.
+Modification type, length of ownership and miles driven each year inputs are separated by row per vehicle.
 Field inputs stack responsively.